BearlyBelievable/web-zulip-application-form/README.md

 | `max_body_bytes` | `8192` | Largest `/apply` request body accepted.
 Raise this if a large set of fields makes a legitimate submission exceed it. |
 | `max_text_length` | `250` | Default character limit for a `text`/`email` field with no `maxlength` set. |
 | `max_textarea_length` | `1000` | Default character limit for a `textarea` field with no `maxlength` set. |

+## Rate limiting

+`/apply` enforces two independent limits, each 3 submissions per rolling hour by default.
+One checks on the submitting IP address, and the other checks on the submitted email address.
+Going over either one rejects the submission immediately, before the duplicate-application check or anything gets posted to Zulip.

 ## Cloudflare Turnstile (optional)